 You can think of our Routes feature as a sophisticated filtering and forwarding mechanism.
-With them, you can do quite a few things!
-Such as:
+With Routes, you have a good deal of capabilities at your disposal, such as:

 - Forward incoming emails to another environment for storage (such as another email address or maybe an endpoint on your server)

 - Store a message temporarily (for up to 3 days) and retrieve it using our Messages API

 - Stop a message from being processed (this drops certain messages instead of forwarding or storing them)

 The Creation of a Route

 You can set up a Route in one of two ways:

 - Via the Mailgun control panel

 - Via the API